Gauravhulmukh/MeasureSand/README.md

 # sand.github.io
-Website for Calculating Measurement of Material Available in the Lorry/Truck
+Progressive Web App (PWA) for Calculating Measurement of Material Available in the Lorry/Truck